 If you would like to contact us about this sculpture or sculptor for any reason including commission discussion then please click the button below.

 (credit card/debit card, postal order, cheque and bank transfer)

-location of the sculpture before a final all in price is quoted - please
+location of the sculpture before a final invoice is provided - please

-use the invoice enquiry button and we will not charge you until we have contacted you
+use the invoice button and we will not charge you until we have contacted you

 Peter de Sausmarez.

 Wonderful website and user friendly gallery space.
 Excellent help and such a warm, welcoming and dedicated team.
 The sculpture, Mother and Child, by Perryn Butler, arrived on time and made a lovely present.
 Thank you Artparks.